Quick Setup with Profiles

 GitHub PAT Profile

-This is the simplest possible GitHub-related profile, it only requires a GitHub PAT token for repo access.
+The simplest GitHub-related profile.
+Requires only a GitHub PAT token for repo access.
+Authentication uses the "guest" mode (no sign-in required).

 Use the following sample docker-compose.yml: